lek-x/wiregurad_server_deploying/Readme.md

-# Fast deploy VPN Wireguard Server with Terraform, Ansible**
+# Fast deploy VPN Wireguard Server with Terraform, Ansible

 ## Description

 This code deploys small VM in Digital Ocean provider, and setups Wireguard Server with generating keys and config.
-It takes ~5 min to deploy WireGuard Server.
+It takes ~3 min to deploy WireGuard Server.

 ## Requrements